jason-scheffel/metatree/README.md

 follow the "suckless" philosophy of minimal software.
 It is not intended to be an actually "good" program.

+As of right now, metatree should, as far as I know, work.
+It is, however, very very slow.

+I have not thoroughly tested this program.
+You should probably read the source code yourself.

 <!-- TABLE OF CONTENTS -->

 ## Table of Contents